solliancenet/ai-in-a-day/05-conversational-ai/README.md

     ![Bot channels registration page is open.
 Test in web chat tab is selected.
 A sample chat dialog is highlighted.](media/test-web-chat.png)

-## Task 7 - Deploying Our Bot to Azure Bot Service
+## Task 7 - Enabling Voice Access for Our Bot

 In this task, we will enable voice access to our Bot through the use of AI.
 We will use **Azure Cognitive Speech Services** to enable real-time speech to text and text to speech conversion.
 Thanks to **Bot Channels Registrations** in **Azure Bot Service**, we can use the Direct Line Speech channel to have our Bot drive audio only conversations with client applications.